filipesantanadev/tastybook-app/README.md

 ## 📝 Usage

 ```
-Browse recipe categories on the homepage.
+Browse my favorites recipes on the homepage.

-Click a category to see related recipes.

 Search recipes by name on the Foods page.

-Click a recipe to view detailed info with image and description.
+Click on a recipe to view detailed info with an image and description on the Homepage or Foods page

 Enjoy smooth loading feedback with spinner animations.
 ```